danielbyler/model-describer/README.rst

 Handling NaN's
 -----------------

-Missing data needs to be specially handled.
-Some machine learning models are more adept to handling missing data than others.
-Dependent upon your model, you may have an interest in keeping your missing data as is.
-Numeric columns must maintain the original missing value NaN, however categories can map NaN to a string for more informative output.
-In order to map missing data into the html output, you can use the following construct:
+Missing data needs to be specially handled within model-describer.
+For any data the user wishes to treat as missing, numeric columns must maintain the original missing value NaN.
+Users should map NaN values in string variables to a more descriptive value like 'Missing'.
+In order to make missing data more visually appealing the html output, you can use the following construct:

 .. code-block:: python

     # fill object dtype columns with null to map to html output as a category
-    df = df.apply(lambda x: x.fillna('null') if x.dtype.kind == 'O' else x)
+    df = df.apply(lambda x: x.fillna('Missing') if x.dtype.kind == 'O' else x)
     # and get dummies as usual
     ydepend = 'target'
     model_df = pd.get_dummies(df.loc[:, df.columns != ydepend])